Mobile games that don't suck

 - The Room Two (iOS, Android): A 3D escape room.
 The other games in the series are great, too, but The Room Two is my favorite.

 - Rusty Lake: Roots (iOS, Android): Unravel a family's history by solving escape-type puzzles.
 Profoundly weird.
 Some have compared it to Twin Peaks, which I've never watched.
-The other games in the Rusty Lake and Cube Escape series are also great, especially Rusty Lake Hotel, Cube Escape: The Lake, and Cube Escape: Seasons.
+The other games in the universe—all branded as Rusty Lake and Cube Escape games—are also great, especially Rusty Lake Hotel, Cube Escape: The Lake, and Cube Escape: Seasons.
+Consider playing Cube Escape: The Lake first, because it's the first game in the series and the quickest by far, taking only about 20 minutes.

 - Super Mario Run (iOS, Android): Mario with a single button.
 Some complained about this game, but I found it satisfying.
 It has that classic Nintendo polish.

 - Plants vs. Zombies (iOS, Android): Defend your garden by using your plants to fight off zombies.
-The sequel should be avoided, in my opinion, because it's ruined by mechanics that manipulate the player into purchasing power-ups.
+The sequel should be avoided, in my opinion, because it's ruined by mechanics that manipulate the player into purchasing power-ups via micropayments.

 Why compile this list?
 I'm hardly a gamer.
 I just want to highlight games that offer exceptional experiences by avoiding ads and in-app purchases.
 The lesson?
 Choose a business model that supports your art, rather than ruining your art to make money.